wasp-lang/open-saas/blog/src/content/docs/general/user-overview.md

 psl=}
 ```

-We store all pertinent information to the user, including Auth, Subscription, and Stripe information.
+We store all pertinent information to the user, including identification, subscription, and Stripe information.
+Meanwhile, Wasp abstracts away all the Auth related entities dealing with `passwords`, `sessions`, and `socialLogins`, so you don't have to worry about these at all in your Prisma schema (if you want to learn more about this process, check out the [Wasp Auth Docs](https://wasp-lang.dev/docs/auth/overview)).

 ## Stripe and Subscriptions